paperless-ngx/paperless-ngx/docs/administration.rst

 ####################

 Paperless comes with some management commands that perform various maintenance tasks on your paperless instance.
-You can invoce these commands either by
+You can invoke these commands either by

 .. code:: bash